A sequence of elastic patterns in a sheared bent sheet: Preliminary observations

 Let us first introduce the phenomena of interest through observations.
 An organized sequence of dynamics can be seen in Videos \ref{vidblue}-\ref{vidgreen}, in which long (high aspect ratio) bent sheets are subject to lateral boundary displacement, resulting in a sequence of quasi-1D patterns of crumples.
 Note that the deformation shown in V1 is due to boundary displacement in the opposite direction as in V2 and all the experiments in this paper; it is effectively a mirror image of the behavior.
 The sheet is also about twice as large and thick, with longer aspect ratio, and the boundary is moved more than two orders of magnitude faster, than in the experiments.
 Video \ref{vidgreen} involves the same conditions as our highest aspect ratio experiments, detailed above in Section \ref{methods}.

 \begin{video}[H]

-\setfloatlink{http://doi.org/10.5281/zenodo.18487904} { Patterns in 0.005 inch polyester shim stock, 48 inches long, bent into a quarter-circle with 10 inches free span, clamped with lower boundary moving laterally to the left and then to the right.
+\setfloatlink{http://doi.org/10.5281/zenodo.18487904} { Patterns in 0.005 inch (0.127 mm) polyester shim stock, 48 inches (1219.2 mm) long, bent into a quarter-cylinder with 10 inches (254 mm) free span, clamped with lower boundary moving laterally to the left and then to the right.
 The boundary is moved more than two orders of magnitude faster than in experiments used for data.
 Excerpt from \cite{crumpledynamics}. } \end{video}

 \begin{video}[H]